elexis-eu/BabelNet-linker/README.md

 The BabelNet-Linker API allows a dictionary to be linked to BabelNet at the definition level.
 Specifically, this API allows a definition in any language to be mapped to a semantically-equivalent English definition in BabelNet.
 The present API is made up of the following three components:

-1) Model: This module contains the model that will be used to perform cross-lingual dictionary linking.
+1) Model: This module contains the model used to perform cross-lingual dictionary linking.
-2) BabelNet: The REST API requires a proprietary BabelNet index to work.
+2) BabelNet: This module contains the code to obtain the BabelNet senses of a given lemma and POS tag.
+This module requires the BabelNet index.
 3) REST API: This module contains the code that will be used to obtain the dictionary senses from LEXONOMY of a given lemma and pos tag and communicate with the other two modules to perform the linking task.

 ## 1) Model